picharsiu/zen-browser-flake/README.md

 ## Packages

-This flake exposes twho channels, alpha and twilight, each with two packages, corresponding to the `specific` and `generic` zen versions.
+This flake exposes three channels, alpha, beta and twilight, each with two packages, corresponding to the `specific` and `generic` zen versions.
 The generic version maximizes compatibility with old CPUs and kernels by compiling it with some lower common denominator CFLAGS, the `specific` one targets newer CPUs and kernels but it may not work in your case.